MarinaRomanovna/Apartment_Catalog/README.md

 # Apartment_Catalog

-This is simple CRUD application for add, edit, read, delete apartment objects.
+This is simple CRUD application for adding, editting, reading, deleting apartment objects.
 App is under development.

 Technology stack: